gitkraken/vscode-gitlens/README.md

 # Discover Powerful Workflows

-There are a variety of features in GitLens - below are the three most popular workflows users are leveraging to improve their developer productivity:
+GitLens offers a wide range of features—here are the three most popular workflows that users rely on to boost their productivity:

 - [**Interactive Code History**](#interactive-code-history) &mdash; Understanding code can be challenging in repos with multiple branches and contributors.
 Get the context you need with blame, hovers, file annotations, and more.
 That's just the start - the GitLens Commit Graph allows you to create branches, rebase, revert, and much more right from the interactive visual; all with a rich search feature.